ClioPatria/ClioPatria/config-available/README.txt

 ---+ Configuration examples

-The <cliopatria>/examples/conf.d provides example configuration modules.
-Some of them can simply be copied  to the target conf.d directory, while others should be copied and edited to  suit your needs because there are no sensible defaults.
+The   <cliopatria>/config-available   provides   example   configuration modules.
+Some of them can simply be  copied to the target config-enabled directory, while others should be copied and   edited to suit your needs because there are no sensible  defaults.
 If   the  file  is followed by (edit), copying and subsequent editing is assumed.

-The  system  reads  config  files  from  *|conf.d|*  in  the  ClioPatria top-directory and *|conf.d|* in the local working directory.
+The system reads config files from  *|config-enabled|* in the ClioPatria top-directory and *|config-enabled|* in the local working directory.

 Files are loaded in alphabetical order (case sensitive).
 The config file prefixes is named =|00-prefixes.pl|= because it often needs to be loaded